 1. Refinance your mortgage

 Did you know that a $500,000 mortgage will cost you around $1,000,000 by the time you’ve paid it off?
 Your mortgage is quite possibly the biggest expense you’ll ever have in your life.
-A bit of research and enduring the pain of being on hold for half an hour could save you tens of thousands of dollars.
+A bit of research and enduring the pain of being on hold for half an hour could reduce your repayments and save you tens of thousands of dollars.

 Find a bank or financial institution which is similar to the one you’re with (e.g. if you’re with CBA, look at NAB, ANZ or Westpac) and search for the most competitive loan similar to your current one.
-It’s likely that it will be cheaper than what you’re currently paying.
 Call your bank and tell them they need to match that rate or you’ll leave.
 It’s quite possible that they’ll come back with a rate lower than you’re paying, but maybe not quite as low as you asked for.
 If you feel that it’s a good deal, agree.
 If not, find a good mortgage broker and move.
-Either way, you’ll be significantly better off for a very small amount of effort.
+Either way, you could be significantly better off for a very small amount of effort.

 2. Develop a tax strategy